awsdocs/aws-iot-sitewise-user-guide/doc_source/define-iot-events-alarm-cli.md

   ```

 **Note**
-When you create the alarm detector model, you can define literals instead of expressions that evaluate to AWS IoT SiteWise values\.
+When you create the alarm model, you can define literals instead of expressions that evaluate to AWS IoT SiteWise values\.
 This can reduce the number of attributes that you define on your asset model\.
 However, if you define a value as a literal, you can't customize that value on assets based on the asset model\.
 Your AWS IoT SiteWise Monitor users also can't customize the alarm, because they can configure alarm settings on assets only\.

-**To create an AWS IoT Events alarm detector model \(CLI\)**
+**To create an AWS IoT Events alarm model \(CLI\)**

-1. When you create the alarm detector model in AWS IoT Events, you must specify the ID of each property that the alarm uses, which includes the following:
+1. When you create the alarm model in AWS IoT Events, you must specify the ID of each property that the alarm uses, which includes the following:
    + The alarm state property in the composite asset model
    + The property that the alarm monitors
    + The threshold attribute